FVRL has a variety of free services to make our libraries and materials accessible to all.

 - Use the ReachDeck Toolbar, which will translate our webpages and read them aloud in any of dozens of languages.
 Features also include a screen mask and text magnifier.
 To start, click the ReachDeck icon in the lower right corner of each webpage:

-- The library catalog has an accessibility mode, which simplifies the layout and enlarges the text on any page in the catalog.
+- The library catalog has an accessibility mode, which enables skip links and improves contrast on any page in the catalog.
 To activate this tool, click Enable Accessibility Mode at the top-right of any catalog page—look for this symbol:

 - Most computer, tablet, and phone operating systems have built-in accessibility features which could be used to access the library website and the Library Catalog.
 See Microsoft Accessibility, Apple Accessibility, Android Accessibility Help, and Accessibility for Kindle.